timtadh/data-structures/README.md

 A [ternary search trie](
 http://hackthology.com/ternary-search-tries-for-fast-flexible-string-search-part-1.html)
 is a symbol table specialized to byte strings.
-It can be used to build a suffix tree for full text string indexing.
-However, even without a suffix tree it is still a great structure for flexible prefix searches.
+Ternary Search Tries (TSTs) are a particularly fast version of the more common R-Way Trie.
+They utilize less memory allowing them to store more data while still retaining all of the flexibility of the R-Way Trie.
+TSTs can be used to build a suffix tree for full text string indexing by storing every suffix of each string in addition to the string.
+However, even without storing all of the suffixes it is still a great structure for flexible prefix searches.
+TSTs can be using to implement extremely fast autocomplete functionality.

 ### B+Tree (with and without support for duplicate keys) `tree/bptree.BpTree`